crypto-guys/near-guildnet/nearcore/install/README.md

 ## Description

-- Compiles nearcore-1.16.2 for guildnet in an lxc container and exports a tar file with binaries
+- Compiles nearcore-1.16.2 for guildnet
+- Creates a lxc container to compile the binaries and exports a tar file with binaries back to the host
-- Sets up the machine to run the binaries using systemd
+- Sets up the host machine to run the binaries using systemd
+- Creates a neard system service that runs with a non-privilaged system account
 - Configures a new guildnet validator with config, genesis, and keys
 - Options for logging
-- Removes everything installed for the compile process
+- Removes everything installed for the compile process if requested

+This script could be used in many ways have fun!!!

 ## Requirements

 - Ubuntu (**20.04 focal** or **18.04 bionic**)
+- sudo access

 ## Instructions

 - The install script will create the directories, user account, systemd service, and set the permissions for you.
-Ubuntu should be set up and you should run the script with the user you will be managing the node with.
+- Ubuntu should be set up and you should run the script using sudo from your users account.
-- **Please NOTE**: This script is configured to compile a specific version of nearcore for the guildnet network.
-However by changing the github repo and version variables you can compile any nearcore version for any network in a LXC container that deletes itself when finished.
+- The script has 3 steps.
+    1. Compile
+    2. Install
+    3. Clean Up
+- You can choose to run any 1 or all of these steps when you run the script.
+- Please do not run the Clean Up step until you are finished installing and have verified it is working.

 ```
 wget https://raw.githubusercontent.com/crypto-guys/near-guildnet/main/nearcore/install/install.sh
 chmod +x install.sh